 Ironclad as a project consists of several moving parts that are affected differently.

-Ironclad as a kernel does not constitute an operating system, and is not usable by itself or distributed as a self contained operating system, in this aspect it is no different than a library.
-Additionally, these age checks are completely implementable in userland and require no kernel support, and are the responsibility of the operating system, not the kernel provider, so Ironclad would need no changes.
+Ironclad, as an isolated kernel, is not usable by itself or distributed as a self contained operating system, in this aspect it is no different than a library.
+The age attestation is completely implementable in userland with no kernel support, and is legally the responsibility of the operating system, not the kernel provider, so Ironclad would need no changes.

-If these kind of measures require things like banning execution of restricted
+If this kind of measures end up requiring banning execution of restricted

 Mandatory Access Control (MAC)